Artemmkin/infrastructure-as-code-tutorial/docs/07-vagrant.md

 Running our application locally would require us installing all of its dependencies and configuring the local system pretty much the same way as we did in the previous labs.

-There are few reasons why you don't want to do that:
+There are a few reasons why you don't want to do that:

 * `This can break your system`.
 When you change your system configuration there are lot of things that can go wrong.
 For example, when installing/removing different packages you can easily mess up the work of your system's package manager.
 * `When something breaks in your system configuration, it can take a long time to fix`.
 If you've messed up with you local system configuration, you either need to debug or reinstall your OS.
 Both of these can take a lot of your time and should be avoided.